A Unified Noise-Curvature View of Loss of Trainability: Introduction

 \section{Introduction}

-Continual learning (CL) asks models to keep making progress under non-stationary data streams, where optimization must remain effective as parameters evolve.
-A central failure mode is the \emph{loss of trainability (LoT)}: over a sequence of tasks, the mapping from gradient steps to improvement degrades, so training slows or stalls even when capacity and supervision are adequate \parencite{Lyle2023,Dohare2024}.
-This is distinct from catastrophic forgetting, which concerns retention rather than progress on new data.
-LoT has been observed across architectures and benchmarks (e.g., randomized labels, input permutations, class-incremental regimes), suggesting it is a general property of SGD dynamics in non-stationary settings rather than a peculiarity of any single model or dataset, and arises even without explicit task boundaries \parencite{Lewandowski2024,RazaviRohani2025}.
+In continual learning, a model must sustain performance over a non-stationary data stream, meaning that optimization methods must remain effective as the model's parameters evolve.
+A central failure mode in continual learning is \emph{loss of trainability (LoT)}, in which parameter updates become increasingly ineffective, so training slows or stalls even when capacity and supervision are adequate \parencite{Lyle2023,Dohare2024}.
+This phenomenon is a major impediment to learning from new data, and is distinct from catastrophic forgetting, which is concerned with the retention of what was previously learned.
+Empirically, LoT has been observed across architectures, datasets, and non-stationarities (e.g., random labels, permuted inputs, or incremental classes), suggesting it is a general property of gradient dynamics in non-stationary settings rather than an isolated peculiarity.\looseness=-1

-Mechanistically, several factors have been implicated—changes in curvature and sharpness \parencite{Dohare2024}, decaying Hessian rank \parencite{Lewandowski2023}, reductions in gradient noise \parencite{Berariu2021}, or activation pathologies such as saturation and persistent linearization measured by unit-sign entropy \parencite{Abbas2023, Lewandowski2024}.
-Yet in practice, these metrics do not behave consistently across optimizers and hyperparameters.
-This inconsistency matters because continual learning typically precludes \emph{lifetime tuning}: we cannot reset or retune learning rates and regularizers for each task sequence \parencite{Ash2020,Mesbahi2025}.
-A robust explanation must therefore function under non-trivial hyperparameters, and it must explain counterexamples where single-metric stories break down.
+Mechanistically, several indicators have been proposed as explanations for LoT: increasing weight magnitudes \parencite{Dohare2024}, decaying Hessian rank \parencite{Lewandowski2023}, reductions in gradient noise \parencite{Berariu2021}, dead units due to saturation \parencite{Dohare2024, Abbas2023}, unit linearization \parencite{Lyle2024Disentangling}, or unit sign entropy collapse \parencite{Lewandowski2024}.
+Yet in practice, these indicators are not reliable predictors of the phenomenon across optimizers and hyperparameters.
+A complete explanation that accounts for hyperparameters is particularly important because continual learning typically precludes \emph{lifetime tuning}: we cannot reset or retune step-sizes and regularizers for each task sequence \parencite{Ash2020,Mesbahi2025}.
+A robust indicator must therefore account for variability across hyperparameters, and it must explain the cases for which a single indicator fails to reliably predict LoT.\looseness=-1